ABailey92/RockPaperScissors/README.md

 # RockPaperScissors
-A simple game of rock, paper scissors
+A simple game of rock, paper scissors that I made using HTML, CSS, and Javascript.